namehash/namekit/README.md

       <td>
         <a href="packages/ens-webfont">ens-webfont</a>
       </td>
-      <td>Increase rendering support for emojis and other special graphemes that may appear in ENS names.</td>
+      <td>A webfont to improve rendering of graphemes that might appear in normalizable ENS names on the web.</td>
       <td>
         <a href="https://www.npmjs.com/package/@namehash/ens-webfont">
           <picture>